scottgallant/recipe-collection/about.md

 date: '2017-01-05 00:00:00'
 layout: default
 ---
 # Hello.

-Welcome to my personal recipe collection.
+And welcome to my personal recipe collection.

 ## This is a grand experiment.